 2. Tolerances

-There are many factors that affect tolerances, such as wall thickness, dimensions, size, profile type –solid or hollow, alloy used, overall profile shape and that’s just to name a few.
+There are many factors that affect tolerances, such as wall thickness, dimensions, size, profile type (solid or hollow) alloy used, overall profile shape, etc.

-Productivity and price can be affected when tolerances are tighter and therefore should be considered when designing your die.
+Productivity and price can also be affected when tolerances are tighter and should therefore be considered when designing your die.

-Profiles which are designed with no understanding of dimensional limitations of the extrusion process will be rejected or can cause many errors throughout the process.
+Profiles which are designed with no understanding of dimensional limitations of the extrusion process should be rejected as they can cause many errors throughout the process.

 Tolerances should always be considered in the design phase, if you are concerned about your tolerances or design, please contact one of our design experts.